DeathStar3/varicity-experiment/README_public.md

 - `commitIds`: IDs of the commits to analyse
 - `tagsIds`: IDs of the tags to analyse

-For an experience, you can mix different commits and different tags to checkout.
+For each experience, you can mix different commits and different tags to checkout.
 For example, we could have :

 ```yaml
 junit: